Knowledge base

 This guide explains how to configure the Infomaniak encoder.

-1. Default access and password configuration
+1. Default Access and Password Configuration

-Once the connections are made, the encoder will be accessible on your network at the address: 192.168.1.168
+Once the connections are made, the encoder will be accessible on your network at the following address: 192.168.1.168

-Configuration is done from a web browser at the address: http://192.168.1.168
+Configuration is done from a web browser at the following address: http://192.168.1.168

 First, set a strong password:

-2. Network configuration
+2. Network Configuration

-If accessing the address 192.168.1.168 suits you, you can skip directly to point 3.
+If accessing the address 192.168.1.168 is suitable for you, you can proceed directly to step 3.

-3. Main stream configuration
+3. Main Stream Configuration

-• Cloud transcoding => see point (1) and (1.3) of this guide
+- Transcoding in the Cloud => see points (1) and (1.3) of this guide

-• or Single-bitrate => see point (3) of this guide
+- or Single Bitrate => see point (3) of this guide

 Please adjust the following parameters: